gazzamc/Flix/README.md

 - Featured video on home page can be set or randomly selected on each visit.
 - When adding videos (Admin) video details are grabbed based on the imdb link.
 - Users can reset password.
+- The navigation bar appears and disappears as the user scrolls

 ### Features left to Implement
 - Displaying IMDB rating on each video (either on hover of image or on video page).